Eternal Father, strong to save - for those in peril on the sea.

 The hymn was introduced with the tune MELITA, composed for this text by John Bacchus Dykes.
 The tune name is an alternative rendering of 'Malta,' the island site where the apostle Paul escaped a shipwreck; as a priest and theologian, Dykes would have been keenly aware that the voyagers were delivered, but natural events were not interrupted.
 The initial four bars open with a wave-like motive, not just in the tune, but also with a dramatic counter-wave in the tenor and bass; the central episode adds harmonic tension beneath the undulating waveforms of the melodic surface; the chromatic final section has the sense of a rising tide or surge.
 MELITA was quickly adopted by seafarers, and became known as 'the mariner's hymn.'
 With subsequent adoption as the devotional hymn of the US Navy in 1879, the Royal Navy perhaps somewhat earlier, it is also popularly known as 'the Navy hymn.'

-Pronunciation of MELITA depends on when in history you decide to stake your claim.
-During the time of Paul's shipwreck, the island was a key Roman port facility, and the Latin/Italian is MELL-ee-teh.
-Lingusitically, this morphs easily into Malta.
-But the Koine Greek of the biblical period, the Mediterranean lingua franca, was Μελίτη, mel-EE-tay, or in contemporary Greek, it is often mel-EE-tee.
+During the time of Paul's shipwreck, the island was a key Roman port facility known in the koine Greek of the biblical period, the Mediterranean lingua franca, as Μελίτη, mel-EE-tay, or in contemporary Greek, it is often mel-EE-tee.
+It appeared as "Malta" in the Antonine Itinerary, a kind of registry of roman roads and waystations that is thought to have been developed during early in the 3rd C.

 Benjamin Britten quoted MELITA in Noye's Fludde, Op.
 59 (1957).